joaomr7/OlistAnaliseComercioBR/README.md

-# Análise de reviews do comércio brasileiro - dados da Olist
+# Análise do comércio brasileiro - dados da Olist